andywales83/tech_growth_mindset/README.md

 - The user will be able to select from the current categories and topics, as well as all additional elements that can be updated.
 - The form uses validation or error feedback when they enter information in to the input fields.
 - If the user clicks on the cancel button it will take them back to the resources page.
+- The edit resource page contains a switch style checkbox button, that when selected, triggers the resource to be part of a weekly featured section on the home page.
+The switch toggles the "on" and "off" value for the key of weekly_featured in the database.

 ### **Admin Dashboard Page**
 - This page can only be viewed by the admin user.